Arlosa999/nook/README.md

 * RESTful routes

 ## Features
-* Users can read instructions and start the game
+* Users can view the list of their units
-* Users can flip two cards at the same time
+* Users can create a new unit and add it to their portfolio
 * Users can see the timer and have only 60 seconds to win the game
 * Users can match 2 the same cards and see it on the screen
 * Users can see a pop-up window if the won the game or lost the game and play again